-You will be part of one of the leading law schools in the country.
-Cardiff
+You will be part of one of the leading Law schools in the UK.
+Cardiff offers:

-- runs a range of pioneering pro-bono projects in which student volunteers work on real cases under supervision from professionals.
-By taking part in a scheme you can gain hands-on experience of the law in practice and possibly make a difference to people’s lives
+- the Law School’s range of pioneering pro-bono projects in which student volunteers work on real cases under supervision from professionals.
+You can gain hands-on experience of the law in practice and possibly make a difference to people’s lives;

-- arranges a programme of careers talks from legal employers and other speakers to help you plan the next step of your career;
+- a careers programme and talks from legal employers & other speakers to help you plan the next step of your career;

-- offers activities such as mooting, to enhance your skills and your CV;
+- activities such as mooting to enhance your skills and your CV;

-- has excellent links with practice and the legal profession.
+- excellent links with practice and the legal profession.

 A springboard to the professional courses: